 You can well believe me that I latched the door while doing my business.
 Lately it seemed that even the most casual trip to the bathroom could be fraught with adventure.

 I felt much calmer after voiding my bladder.
-I washed and dried my hands, lit a cigarette, smoothed my hair, and managed to leave the bathroom without incident.
+I flushed the toilet, washed and dried my hands, lit a cigarette, smoothed my hair, and managed to leave the bathroom without incident.

 But then in the hall I thought about this female business again.

 I thought about it but I didn’t come to any conclusions.
-I guess women just were attracted to men who weren’t mummies, no matter how nearly insane these fellows were.
+Perhaps women just were attracted to men who weren’t mummies, even if they were insane.
 I walked along and went up some steps and out to a very small porch with a lovely ornately-carved white wooden railing.
 No one else was there.

 I supposed they had all gone downstairs again.
 Oh well, I decided just to finish my cigarette in peace, staring out across the street at the rooftops across the way, at the starry sky leaping out above me and descending into the purple sea on the horizon.
 Treetops swayed beneath me like giant dancing girls shaking their hair and their thousands of little hands and fingers, the breeze smelled of scallops and seaweed, and, yes, of marijuana.